Jala3400/Logo_to_ASCII/docs/how-it-works.md

 The sentence is complicated to understand, but in summary, if a character has 10 bright pixels, a character will only be considered if it has at least 5 bright pixels.
 If it had less than 5, there would be no scenario where that character would be chosen before the space.
 If there is no space, the character with the fewest illuminated pixels is chosen.

 Additionally, if all pixels are completely illuminated, the brightest character can be printed directly.
-Notice that if they where not completely illuminated there might be combinations where other character fits best.
+Notice that if they were not completely illuminated there might be combinations where other character fits best.

 ## Other algorithms